 A pension risk transfer occurs when a company eliminates some or all of its pension benefit obligations for financial reasons.
-This process is also known as “derisking,” and it usually is done by offering vested plan participants—those who have earned benefits from their years of service with a company—a lump-sum payout.
+This process is also known as “derisking” and is usually done by offering vested plan participants—those who have earned benefits from their years of service with a company—a lump-sum payout.
 Companies can also enter an agreement with an insurance company to hand off the responsibility for plan participants’ monthly pension benefits.

 Here’s what to know about pension risk transfers, how they work, the different types, and more.